NBKRedSpy/QM-SimpleDataLoader/README.md

 ![thumbnail icon](media/thumbnail.png)

-A very simple utility which dumps out the game and allows the user to change the values.
+A simple utility which can export the game's data and also allows users to change the values.

-This is primarily useful for users that want to tinker with various values locally.
+This is useful for users who want to see the values and/or modify them for local use.

+The data includes items, drop rates, mercs, etc.

+### Data Export Mod
+If the user only needs to view the data, consider using the "Data Export" mod as it is much less likely to break with game updates.

 ## Warning

 When a new version of the game is released, the import directory for this mod should be deleted and the game run again to export the latest data.
 Otherwise the game may crash or cause game corruption.

+Due to how this mod currently works, it has a high chance of breaking on new versions of the game.
+If there are any issues, unsubscribe from the mod.

 # Usage